JuliaAI/LearnAPI.jl/docs/src/index.md

 	consulting the guide or reference sections.

-**Note.** The Learn API provides a foundation for the higher level "machine" interface for user interaction in the toolbox [MLJ](https://alan-turing-institute.github.io/MLJ.jl/dev/) created by the same developers.
-However, LearnAPI.jl provided here is meant as a general purpose, standalone, lightweight API for machine learning algorithms (and has no reference to machines).
+**Note.** In the future, LearnAPI.jl will become the new foundation for the [MLJ](https://alan-turing-institute.github.io/MLJ.jl/dev/) toolbox created by the same developers.
+However, LearnAPI.jl is meant as a general purpose, standalone, lightweight API for machine learning algorithms (and has no reference to the "machines" used there).